Adarshkumar14/Adarsh/README.md

 ### Can I run LitmusChaos Outside of my Kubernetes clusters?

 Yes, you can run the ansible experiments outside of the k8s cluster which is dockerized under this image litmuschaos/ansible-runner:ci.
-But other components such as chaos-operator,chaos-exporter, and runner are Kubernetes native.
+But other components such as chaos-operator, chaos-exporter, and runner are Kubernetes native.
 They requires k8s cluster to run on it.

 ### How to achieve High Availability of MongoDB and how can we add persistence to MongoDB?